HOME WISE Uranium Project > Mining & Milling > Issues >

 After holding an unpublic hearing on June 9, 2009, CNSC approved Cameco's application to amend the Uranium Mill Operating Licence for the Key Lake Operation to allow uranium production flexibility.
 The maximum allowable annual production amount in any calendar year is now 7.85 million rather than 7.2 million kilograms of uranium, while the average annual production remains unchanged.

-> Download Record of Proceedings, including Reasons for Decision, June 9, 2009 external link (PDF)
+> Download Record of Proceedings, including Reasons for Decision, June 9, 2009 (PDF)

 Forest fire near Key Lake uranium mill